saman-jafari/telescope-elasticsearch-driver/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/saman-jafari/telescope-elasticsearch-driver.svg?style=flat-square)](https://packagist.org/packages/saman-jafari/telescope-elasticsearch-driver)

 it will allow you to switch from sql database to elasticsearch as driver for your data storage and it will eliminate the deadlock so it makes telescope a ready for production logging system.
+## Prerequisite

+- elasticsearch
+- telescope 4.15 or higher

 ## Installation

 You can install the package via composer: